nilstenpas/gittrial/README.md

 # gittrial
-this was a git trial
+this is being used as a git trial.